samathaluca/fallen/README.md

 = Pre-submission checklist completed twice.
 First time raised a couple of concerns.
     1. Mention of javascript loops.
 Javascript was not mentioned as a requirement for the project or in the marking scheme.
     2. File size of images .
 All image files load quickly and responsively.
-    3. 4K screen checks.
-No completed
+    3. 4K resolution final screen checks.
+Changes were made as the two image cards at the top of the home page looked lost.

 - Final responsiveness were checked on the morning of submission , detailed below.